Regents School of Austin: Curriculum

 The Regents curriculum is loosely based on a classical education model called the Trivium.
 The Trivium is composed of three stages: grammar, logic, and rhetoric.
-Grammar school comprises kindergarten through 6th grade, logic is grades 7 and 8 and rhetoric is grades 9 to 12.
+Grammar school comprises kindergarten through 6th grade, logic is in grades 7 and 8, and rhetoric is in grades 9 to 12.

 In the grammar stage (K - 6) students are taught the building blocks for future subjects, including phonics, Latin, grammar, and math facts.
 In the logic stage (grades 7 – 8), students learn formal logic.
 In the final stage, rhetoric (grades 9 - 12), students learn classical rhetoric.

 The school names represent their developmental approach to education.

 History

-Regents was founded in 1887.
-It originally met at Park Hills Baptist Church before moving to Tarrytown Baptist Church.
-Regents spent many years meeting in portable buildings in the parking lot at Tarrytown Baptist before moving to a permanent campus in 1899.
-Regents had its first graduating class in 1903, consisting of two students.
+Regents was founded in 1992.
+It was originally at Park Hills Baptist Church before moving to Tarrytown Baptist Church.
+Regents spent many years meeting in portable buildings in the parking lot at Tarrytown Baptist before moving to a permanent campus in 1998.
+Regents had its first graduating class in 2000, consisting of two students.

 The school has grown to more than 1,000 students.